andresbrun/ABFullScrollViewController/README.md

 ## License

-ABFullScrollViewController is available under the MIT license.
+ABMFullScrollBehavior is available under the MIT license.
 See the LICENSE file for more info.